 I was watching the Art of Photography video about self portraits and decided to try it myself, after discovering that Zoe has a timer for her shutter!
-Ted Forbes, who runs that channel, also talks a lot about environmental portraits, and how one can involve the environment around the person being photograph to say something more about them.
+Ted Forbes, who runs that channel, also talks a lot about environmental portraits, and how one can involve the environment around the person being photographed to say something more about them.
 I was also heavily influenced by his video on photo sequences and how a sequence of a few photos can tell a story or expand more on a concept.
 So, this little experiment is a kind of mixture of all those photography concepts combined.

 Self portrait(s): I guess I can call these photos a self portrait (or even each photo as its own self portrait, I guess?), as I am photographing myself in a way that I feel actually represents me (except for the foot… maybe).
 The fact that I barely show my face is definitely on purpose.

 Environmental (self) portrait: I feel that these photos can also somewhat be considered environmental portraits, I guess, because of the way I involved my piano.
 Music has always been a huge part of my life, and is my absolute most beloved hobby.
 I still haven’t gathered the courage to share it in this little blog, because there’s an underlying feeling of incompetence that for some reason feels a bit more pronounced than in my other hobbies.
 Maybe one day I’ll take one hundred deep breaths and be able to press that publish button to share a bit of this hobby with you.
 Maybe.

 Photo sequence: When I was taking these photos, I didn’t take them in the order that they ended up in this improvised photo sequence.
 I know that for these types of projects, a bit of planning beforehand is recommended, to understand the concept that is being explored and how to best make it work.
 But, when I was taking these, I was only thinking of getting a self portrait, and I took different photos in order to find the one that I felt best represented me.
 I thought about different feelings when taking each photo: